magnetrwn/buddy8800/README.md

 Here are some of the resources I used to figure out various aspects of this project

+**Overview**

 + [Wikipedia/Altair 8800](https://en.wikipedia.org/wiki/Altair_8800), a general overview.

+**Intel 8080**

 + [Wikipedia/Intel 8080](https://en.wikipedia.org/wiki/Intel_8080), general Intel 8080 info, with an unexpectedly good layout for opcodes.
 + [Emulator101](http://www.emulator101.com/) and [Emulator101/Opcode List](http://www.emulator101.com/reference/8080-by-opcode.html), a great resource for understanding the basics of emulation, with a comprehensive opcode list.
 + [Emulator101/cpudiag.bin](http://www.emulator101.com/files/cpudiag.bin), a diagnostic program for the Intel 8080, which was used throughout development for testing.
 + [space-invade.rs/cpudiag.lst](https://github.com/cbeust/space-invade.rs/blob/main/emulator/cpudiag.lst), a very useful listing of the assembled `cpudiag.bin` program.
 + [Altair Clone/Programmers Manual](https://altairclone.com/downloads/manuals/8080%20Programmers%20Manual.pdf), very useful for understanding how opcodes run and patterns in the instruction set.
 + [Why did CP/M require RAM in the bottom part of the address space](https://retrocomputing.stackexchange.com/questions/6442/why-did-cp-m-require-ram-in-the-bottom-part-of-the-address-space) as well as [Test emulated 8080 CPU without an OS](https://retrocomputing.stackexchange.com/questions/9361/test-emulated-8080-cpu-without-an-os), some good information on CP/M memory maps and execution.
++ [Auxiliary Carry and the Intel 8080's logical instructions](https://retrocomputing.stackexchange.com/questions/14977/auxiliary-carry-and-the-intel-8080s-logical-instructions), a very specific question that fixed diagnostics failing and is not very easy to find.

+**CP/M**

 + [skx/cpm-dist](https://github.com/skx/cpm-dist), some very cool software for CP/M.

 And most of all, thank you to the **Emulator Development** and **Lazy Developers** Discord servers for all the help and support!